Bear captured in Italy after killing Alpine jogger Andrea Papi

 Once the bear was identified as a 17-year-old known as JJ4, authorities issued an order for it to be put down.

-The order for it to be shot on sight was later rescinded and JJ4 has been taken to a wildlife centre.
+The order for the she-bear to be shot on sight was later rescinded and JJ4 has been taken to a wildlife centre.
 Her fate is yet to be decided.

 Andrea Papi was fatally attacked while jogging above the town of Caldes, prompting fear and anger in the region.